DKITONYI/DKITONYI_AIDV_PTO9_JavaSCript-toolkit/plan.md

 #### .
 How do I make a webpage respond to user actions like button clicks?
 #### .
 Can you show me a simple example I can try myself?

+---

 ### VII.
 Building a Project
-I am a beginner in JavaScript and I have just finished learning the definition of the language, its core concepts, how to install and set up JavaScript on my PC, common errors in coding as a beginner and how to avoid them, I have written my first Hello World program using JavaScript and learned basic DOM manipulation.
+I have just finished learning JavaScript basics including core concepts, setup, common errors, my first Hello World program and basic DOM manipulation.
-I feel I am confident enough to build a simple project but I still need your help.
+I feel confident enough to build a simple project but I still need your help.
 I want you to do the following and do not forget to add any additional details I have missed in the questions below:
 #### .
 Suggest a simple beginner friendly project I can build
 #### .
 Walk me through building it step by step
 #### .
 Explain how the core concepts I have learned are being applied in the project